Pavithrank02/namaste_frontend/Networking/Readme.md

 # Networkings
-  - How the Web Works
+  - How the Web Work
   - Communication Protocols
   - REST APIs